sansomlee/quantum/experiments/experiment-2-grovers-algo.md

 ### Notes
-Uw is the door and
+Uw is the door and the diffusion operation is to boost the signal.
+Run it N^1/2 times will boost the coefficient of the state so that it can be detect for certain at measuring time.